simongravelle/lammps-input-files/CNTdeformationAIREBO/README.md

-## Deformation of a carbon nanotube using a reactive force field
+## Carbon nanotube under longitudinal strain using a reactive force field

+### Description

-Molecular dynamics simulation of a carbon nanotube under deformation.
-The CNT is divided into three parts (central part + 2 edges), and a displacement is imposed to the two edges, forcing the elongation of the CNT.
-Since a reactive force field (AIREBO) is used, chemical bonds eventualy break.
+The simulation consists of a singne CNT in vacuum.
+The CNT is divided into three parts: the central part and the two edges.
+The two edges are forced to moved, which leads to progressive elongation of the CNT.
+Eventually, the CNT will break.
+The breaking of the chemical bonds is permit by the use of a reactive force field (AIREBO).

+![Algorithm schema](./CNTunderdeformation.jpeg)

+### How to

+Simply run the input.lammps file using LAMMPS, and visualise the 'dump' output using VMD or Ovito.
 The initial configuration has been generated using TopoTools (https://sites.google.com/site/akohlmey/software/topotools) and VMD (https://www.ks.uiuc.edu/Research/vmd/).

-![Algorithm schema](./CNTunderdeformation.jpeg)

-Run the input.lammps file using LAMMPS.

 A step-by-step tutorial describing the generation of a carbon structure using VMD and TopoTools is available here: https://lammpstutorials.github.io/

 ### Output